Yesung: 2008–2013: Super Junior-H, K.R.Y Japan debut and Hiatus

 On May 9, 2008, Yesung was sent to the hospital after he injured his leg during the 70 km 24-Hour Marathon of Hope in which he and bandmates Shindong, Sungmin, Leeteuk, Eunhyuk and Kangin participated.
 The event was in collaboration with the SBS charity program "Hope TV 24" and the money raised was donated to a Mongolian school in South Korea which was at risk of closing down.
 Due to the injury, Yesung was unable to complete the marathon, but appeared on stage on crutches with his fellow members.
 On August 8, Yesung was sent to the hospital after falling from a 1.5m stage while rehearsing at the KBS music program, Music Bank.
 The injury aggravated old injuries from the neck and waist and was hospitalised for two days.
 In June 2008, Yesung became a member of Super Junior-H, releasing their first mini-album titled Cooking?
 Cooking!.

 He sang ballad track "Love Really Hurts" for the original soundtrack of television drama Tazza, which aired from September 16, to November 25, 2008.
 In 2009, Yesung made his musical theatre debut in Namhansanseong (lit.
-South Korean Mountain Fortress), which is based on the novel of the same name by Kim Hoon, which is based on the historical incident of Byeongja Horan, at the Namhansanseong in Gyeonggi-do.
+South Korean Mountain Fortress), which is based on the novel of the same name by Kim Hoon, which is based on the historical incident of Byeongja Horan, at the Namhansanseong in Gyeonggi Province.
 But the musical focuses on the lives of common people and their spirit of survival during harsh situations.
 Yesung played villain "Jung Myung-soo", a servant-turned-interpreter who feels sad from being betrayed by his country, from October 9 to November 4, at the Seongnam Arts Center Opera House.
 On November 6, he made a surprise appearance on KBS' Music Bank with label mates SHINee in place of Jonghyun, who was recovering from influenza, in a performance of "Ring Ding Dong".

 In 2010, Yesung starred in the title role of musical Hong Gil Dong, alongside bandmate Sungmin who also played the historical figure Hong Gildong.
 It played at the Woori Financial Art Hall at the Olympic Park from February 18, to April 18, 2010.
 On March 31, 2010, Yesung contributed to the OST of television drama Cinderella's Sister, starring Moon Geun-young and Chun Jung-myung.
-The song, "It Has To Be You", is a ballad that tells the story about a man who refused to look for another girl, except for the one he loved.
-On June 4, Yesung performed it for the first time, and his first solo stage, on Music Bank which reached #3 on show's K-Chart.
+The song, "It Has to be You", is a pop ballad that tells the story about a man who refused to look for another girl, except for the one he loved.
+On June 4, Yesung performed it for the first time, and his first solo stage, on Music Bank which reached No. 3 on show's K-Chart.